-Many people have highly appreciated stock and mutual fund shares ripe for use in estate planning.
+Appreciated stock and mutual fund shares are useful in estate planning.
 If you pair these assets with charitable giving vehicles, you can reap tremendous financial benefits, not to mention the satisfaction of having furthered a cause in which you believe.
-One of the greatest advantages of donating stock you have held for more than one year is this double tax benefit:
+Advantages of donating stock you have held for more than one year is this double tax benefit:

 - You earn a deduction for the stock’s full fair market value (instead of its lower cost basis).